Pretty (Ugly Before)

 "Pretty (Ugly Before)" is a song by American singer-songwriter Elliott Smith.
 It was released as a limited-edition 7" vinyl single in 2003 by record label Suicide Squeeze, Smith's final single released during his lifetime.
 It was later re-released by Domino in 2004, and appeared on Smith's posthumous final album, From a Basement on the Hill.

 The song features (post-bridge) backing vocals from Smith's former Heatmiser bandmate Sam Coomes.

+The single was also featured on a compilation release from Planned Parenthood that featured songs from musicians such as Björk, Bon Iver, Sleater-Kinney, Foo Fighters, The National’s Matt Berninger and Bryce Dessner.
+It was a live, unreleased version of "Pretty (Ugly Before)" that had been recorded at the Largo in Los Angeles.

 Release

 "Pretty (Ugly Before)" was released as a limited-edition of 7" vinyl single in August 2003 by record label Suicide Squeeze.

 The initial edition of 5,000 quickly sold out following Smith's death two months later.
 By March 2004, the label began selling an identical repress of the single, this time advertised as a limited edition of 10,000 copies, announcing on their website: “If you missed out on the first pressing, here’s your chance to make good and own this classic release.”

 Suicide Squeeze has subsequently reissued the single several times since 2015 in various limited edition colored vinyl editions.

 The single did not chart in the United States.
 It was re-released in 2004 by record label Domino, reaching number 85 in the UK Singles Chart, and appeared on Smith's posthumous final album, From a Basement on the Hill.
 An alternate version of the single's B-side, "A Distorted Reality Is Now a Necessity to Be Free", also appears on the album.